 My personal weapon of choice would be the great Python library https://python-redmine.com.

-RE: Add Field to Existing Redmine Project - Added by Jola Peil 11 months ago
+RE: Add Field to Existing Redmine Project - Added by Jola Peil about 1 year ago

 When setting up to use python-redmine, I get stuck.
 In python I run: